 C. Criteria for Clinical/Professional Faculty:

-Assistant Professor: Successful candidates for promotion to Assistant Clinical Professor must provide evidence of strength in teaching and clinical/professional practice and have primary commitment to assist the college in meeting its programmatic need for clinical/professional service and instruction.
-Promotion to Assistant Clinical Professor is based on actual performance as well as increased realization of potential.

-Associate Professor: Successful candidates for promotion to Associate Clinical Professor must provide evidence of excellence in teaching and clinical/professional practice and have primary commitment to assist the college in meeting its programmatic need for clinical/professional services and instruction.
+Associate Professor: Successful candidates for promotion to Associate Clinical Professor must provide evidence of excellence in teaching and provide evidence of strength in clinical practice and scholarly activity.
 Promotion to Associate Clinical Professor is based on actual performance as well as increased realization of potential.

-Professor: Successful candidates must demonstrate a high level of professional accomplishments in learning, engagement and discovery, clinical/professional practice and must be recognized by their peers at the national level.
+Professor: Successful candidates for promotion to Clinical Professor must provide evidence of excellence in teaching and clinical practice and provide evidence of strength in scholarly activity.
+They must be recognized by their peers at the national level.

 D. Research Faculty: To enable the University to recruit and retain top research scholars, a position of Research Professor has been established.
 The primary responsibilities are to support and enhance the discovery mission of the University.

-Assistant Professor: Candidates for appointment to the rank of Assistant Research Professor must exhibit significant promise for the establishment of an independent research program and related scholarly endeavors which contribute to the discovery mission of the University.

-Associate Professor: Candidates for promotion to the rank of Associate Research Professor must have a significant and sustained record of scholarly accomplishment and externally funded research.
+Associate Professor: Candidates for promotion to the rank of Associate Research Professor must have a significant and sustained record of scholarly accomplishment and externally funded research, where appropriate.
+In addition, they must demonstrate strength in the area of teaching.
 The candidate must show promise of continued professional growth, recognition, and contribution to the discovery mission of the University.

-Professor: Candidates for promotion to the rank of Research Professor should be recognized nationally or internationally as authorities in their fields of specialization, have established significant and sustained extramural research funding, and have significantly contributed to the research mission of the University.
+Professor: Candidates for promotion to the rank of Research Professor should be recognized nationally/internationally as authorities in their fields of specialization, have established significant and sustained extramural research funding, and have significantly contributed to the research mission of the University.
+In addition, they must demonstrate strength in the area of teaching.

 Descriptions of Promotion Committees

-Primary Committee
+Department/School Committee

-Voting membership shall consist of five tenured faculty members at the rank of associate professor or professor, selected in accordance with procedures established by the faculty of the school/department.
+Voting membership shall consist of all tenured faculty members at the rank of associate professor or professor.
 In addition, members must consist of faculty with teaching appointment of at least 0.5 FTE and no supervisory duties over faculty.
-Primary committee members must be chosen in the Spring semester for the following academic year.
-The primary committee shall elect its chair in the Spring from among its members after they are selected.
+The department/school committee shall elect its chair in the Spring.
 The chair shall be a voting member.
-The Department Head shall be responsible for ensuring that these elections occur, and that the results are reported to the faculty of the school/department, and to the Faculty Affairs Committee.
-Candidates for the rank of Professor may only be reviewed by members of that rank.
+The Department Chair shall be responsible for ensuring that these elections occur and that the results are reported to the faculty of the department/school and to the Senate’s Faculty Affairs Committee.
+Candidates for the rank of Professor will only be reviewed by members of that rank.
 In instances where there are insufficient numbers within the school/department, the faculty in the school/department shall determine a process for selecting qualified faculty outside the unit.